 The event, held in Glasgow, gives young people living in underserved communities the opportunity to experience the unique atmosphere of the 2014 Commonwealth Games.

-StreetGames launches Fit and Fed programme
+StreetGames launches Fit and Fed campaign

 The campaign seeks to address the triple inequalities of hunger, inactivity and social isolation faced by children and young people in underserved communities during the school holidays.